PietroGalizia/Snakeleev/README.md

 *****
-# Snakeleev
+# Snakeleev: Educational Game for Learning the Periodic Table of Chemical Elements
 *****

-Explore Periodic Table of Elements Through Gaming
+Snakeleev is an open-source educational game designed to help students learn the periodic table of chemical elements through interactive gameplay: a Snake-inspired format.
+The game is inspired by the classic Snake game and is aimed at both educators and students looking to explore chemistry in an engaging way.
+Explore Periodic Table of Chemical Elements Through Gaming.
+Available on GitHub, ideal for chemistry educators and students.

 Author
 ======